gvwilson/thirdbit/fiction/maddy-roo/index.md

 but you be home before dark."

 Sindy sniffled and pulled her face out of her mother's apron.
-"I want to come too!"
+"I want to go too!"

 "I don't see why—um."
 Mama Roo stopped herself at a pleading glance from her older daughter.